 Engaging, educating, and employing our nation’s youth in conservation are major priorities for the Department of the Interior (Department), and in 2009 the Youth in the Great Outdoors (YGO) initiative was established.

-Work of the Service; Children; Education outreach; Environmental education; Fish hatcheries; Service patch; Recreation; Recreation sites; Leisure activities; Threatened species; Endangered species; Signs;
+Work of the Service; Children; Education outreach; Environmental education; Fish hatcheries; Service patch; Recreation; Recreation sites; Leisure activities; Endangered and/or Threatened species; Signs;

 Mother and daughter at Spring Creek National Fish Hatchery.
 Pacific Northwest Fisheries.